Pediatric Critical Care Clerkship

 Students will learn how to efficiently diagnose, evaluate and manage both common and rare pediatric critical illnesses in the pediatric intensive care unit.
 They will also assume primary responsibility for the care of 2-3 critically ill patients.
 Student will work two weekend days and two evenings in addition to regular weekdays.
 It is not recommended that students schedule residency interviews during this rotation if possible as there are not scheduled weekdays off.

 An introduction to the rotation will be emailed to students prior to the start of the rotation.
 On the first day, students should arrive by 7:30am to meet the student coordinator John Norris (will ensure logistics including pagers and IDs are taken care of).
-Students will have a formal orientation with Dr. Wolfe sometime that morning (before or after ICU rounds).
+Students will have a formal orientation with Dr. Mannarino sometime that morning (before or after ICU rounds).

-Throughout the four weeks of the clerkship, students will participate in several simulation and hands-on learning sessions with Dr. Wolfe and pediatric critical care fellows and are expected to attend several additional didactic lectures, FIRM and Grand Rounds.
+Throughout the four weeks of the clerkship, students will participate in several simulation and hands-on learning sessions with Dr. Mannarino and pediatric critical care fellows and are expected to attend several additional didactic lectures, FIRM and Grand Rounds.

 Find comprehensive Pediatric ICU Clerkship Objectives.